spiritlake/ares-extras/plugins/ffg/plugin/help/en/abilities.md

 `skill/set <name>=<rating>` - Sets a skill.

 `talents` - Lists talents.
+`talents/spec <specialization>` - Lists only talents that are available to a given specialization.
 `talent/add <name>` - Adds a talent.
 Adding a ranked talent more than once increases its rank.
 `talent/remove <name>` - Removes a talent.
 Removing a ranked talent decreases its rank.